evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 <div class="request-simulator" data-id="h2-nocache"></div>

-Instead of delegating paralellism to compound documents, we can now actually rely on the protocol itself to handle this.
+Instead of delegating parallelism to compound documents, we can now actually rely on the protocol itself to handle this.

 Using many HTTP/2 requests instead of compound HTTP/1.1 requests has many